 Grant Writing = A Great Remote Project Management Job

 Grant writing can be a great option for those looking to be a project management freelancer.
 It is also a great career option for those looking for project management non profit jobs.
 While there (obviously) writing the grant takes excellent writing skills, managing the grant opportunity is a large part of the grant writing process.
 Project managers who are looking for a variety of meaningful projects to work on could find grant writing a fulfilling career option.

 And what’s better than a single grant writer?
 A team of grant writers!
 Often, one person loves the project management aspects, while others love the writing or research aspects.
-In the Grant Writing Unicorn Collective, grant writers will partner with other grant writers based off of their skills and expertise to provide rockin’ grant proposals for organizations all over the world.
+In the Global Grant Writers Collective, grant writers will partner with other grant writers based off of their skills and expertise to provide rockin’ grant proposals for organizations all over the world.

 If you’re interested in building a career in grant writing, check out our free training on how to build a career in grant writing.